LaravelDaily/Filament-CRM-Course/course/3 - Creating Lead Resources.md

 ## Cleaning Up the Navigation - Adding Settings Dropdown

-Since we have introduced our Lead Sources, we should think about how we want to organize our navigation.
+Since introducing our Lead Sources, we should think about how we want to organize our navigation.
 What we have now is this:

 ![](./images/navigationBefore.png)

-And it does not look bad, but imagine if we have 10 or 20 different Resources.
+And it looks alright, but imagine if we have 10 or 20 different Resources.
 It would be a mess.
 So let's clean it up a bit by adding a dropdown for our Settings:

 **app/Providers/Filament/AdminPanelProvider.php**
 ```php